What To Do After A Motorcycle Accident

 - Blunt force trauma

 These injuries are more likely to be serious and permanent.
-Permanency means that the injured’s body will be different in some way after the crash than it was before, and can include scarring.
+Permanency means that the injured’s body will be different in some way after the crash than it was before, and this can include scarring.
 From the perspective of recovering damages, there is no limit in Colorado for permanency.

 What Does At-Fault Mean?

-Tips for Avoiding Motorcycle Accidents
+Tips For Avoiding Motorcycle Accidents

 Many motorcycle accidents occur when a car turns left into the path of a motorcycle and the motorcycle does not have time to stop.
 When you are behind the wheel, remember to check your blind spots before merging, especially when turning left.
 When you ride, do not ride in the blind spot of a car.
 Pay attention to the road conditions, too.
 Potholes, for example, pose a threat to motorcyclists that simply does not exist for drivers of cars.

-The Importance of Wearing a Helmet
+The Importance Of Wearing A Helmet